Spotify royalty calculations explained

 Streaming music consumption is still reaching new heights year on year.
 It has proven to be a solid business model, replacing physical carriers and increasing the total amount of annual revenue accrued in the music industry.
 It makes music easily accessible and solves the problem of illegal downloading.

-To put it simply: what does Spotify pay an artist per stream?
-After all, there are free tiers on Spotify, does that mean artists do not receive any income?
+To put it simply: what does Spotify pay per stream?
+Is it more or less the same as what Apple Music, YouTube Music, Amazon Music or any other streaming platform pays an artist?
+After all, there are free tiers on Spotify, does that mean an artist does not receive any income?
+The stream rate is not always fixed.

-Let’s have a closer look at how it works on Spotify.
+Spotify is the biggest music streaming service in Europe and USA.
+Let’s have a closer look at how it works regarding streaming payouts.

 Musical composition is the song itself, it is the original piece of music.
 Consider it the art of creating music, vocal or instrumental.
 A collection of all elements that form the song and can be protected by copyright.